Automattic/wp-calypso/packages/wp-checkout/README.md

 		</React.Fragment>
 	);
 }

-function calculateTotalsForItems(items) {
-	const subtotal = items.reduce((sum, item) => sum + item.amount, 0);
-	const currency = items.reduce((lastCurrency, item) => item.currency, 'USD');
-	const taxRate = 0.09;
-	const taxes = taxRate * subtotal;

-	return [
-		{ label: 'Subtotal', type: 'subtotal', amount: { currency: 'USD', value: subtotal, displayValue: getDisplayValueForCurrency(currency, subtotal) } },
-		{ label: 'Taxes', type: 'tax', amount: { currency: 'USD', value: taxes, displayValue: getDisplayValueForCurrency(currency, taxes) } },
-	];
-}
 ```

 ## ⚠️ 👷‍♀️ To do ⚠️

 ### Taxes

 Can the component handle calculating taxes automatically?
-If so, we can also calculate the subtotal automatically and probably remove the need for the `totals` prop entirely.
+If so, we can also calculate the subtotal automatically and probably remove the need for the `total` prop entirely.
 That would be a big win for simplifying the API.

 ### Credits